Showing posts with label flushing. Show all posts

 In conclusion, niacin is a vitamin that is essential for human health, but it cannot be used to pass a urine drug test.
 If you need to pass a drug test, the best approach is to abstain from drug use for a sufficient period of time before the test.

-allow me to post just one example of a niacin believer and what they did using it .
+just one example of a niacin believer and what they did using it .

 THE NIACIN PROTOCOL